firebolt-db/godocs/docs/Guides/exporting-data.md

 ---

 # Export data
-Firebolt allows you to export data from a `SELECT` query directly to an Amazon S3 location using the `COPY TO` statement.
-This method is more flexible and efficient than manual exports from the SQL workspace, making it ideal for **data sharing, integration, and archival**.
+You can export data from a `SELECT` query directly to an Amazon S3 location using [COPY TO]({% link sql_reference/commands/data-management/copy-to.md %}).
+This method is more flexible and efficient than downloading query results manually from the **Firebolt Workspace**, making it ideal for data sharing, integration, and archival.

-For more information, see [COPY TO](../sql_reference/commands/data-management/copy-to.md).

-## How to Export Data
+## How to export data

-To export data from Firebolt, use the `COPY TO` statement in the following format:
+The following code example uses `COPY TO` to export the result of a `SELECT` query from `my_table` to a specified Amazon S3 bucket in CSV format using the provided [AWS credentials]({% link sql_reference/commands/data-management/copy-to.md %}#credentials):

 ```sql
 COPY (